Treasure – 2001 Developer Interview

 Maegawa: Yeah.
 From the beginning we intended STG to be one of the cornerstone genres of Treasure.
 But I’m also not one of those truly devoted fans who will play any and every STG that’s released.

-I started playing STGs with Xevious, and I still play it on the Namco Museum disc today.
-I was in high school when Xevious came out, and it stood out to me from all the other arcade games.
+Xevious was my first, and I still play it on the Namco Museum disc today.
+I was in high school when it came out, and it stood out to me from all the other arcade games.
 I played it everyday after school.
-I learned to get all the Sol towers—I called them “mukumuku.”
-1 I think it was Xevious that really formalized what we consider a “STG” game to be.
+I learned to get all the Sol towers, which I called “mukumuku.”1 I think Xevious really formalized what we consider a “STG” game to be.

 Many different games have come out since then, but for me the simple system of dodging and shooting is more than enough.
 Then people started adding bombs, which I’m not saying are bad, but the fundamentals of STG are still dodging and shooting.